himza25/alx-higher_level_programming/0x05-python-exceptions/README.md

 4-list_division: A Python function that divides elements of two lists element by element.
-5-raise_exception.py: A script that defines a function that raises a TypeError exception 6-raise_exception_msg.py: A script that defines a function that raises a NameError exception with a given message
+5-raise_exception.py: A script that defines a function that raises a TypeError exception 6-raise_exception_msg.py: A script that defines a function that raises a NameError exception with a given message 100-safe_print_integer_err.py: A script that safely prints an integer and returns True if the value is an integer.
+Otherwise, returns False and prints an error message to stderr